QueueClassic/queue_classic/readme.markdown

 You should see the job "Class.method"

 ### Rakefile

+As a convenience, I added a rake task that responds to `rake jobs:work` There are also rake tasks in the `qc` name space.
-Add `require 'queue_classic/tasks'` to your Rakefile.
+To get access to these tasks, Add `require 'queue_classic/tasks'` to your Rakefile.
-If you don't want to bother with a Rakefile just create a worker object and start it manually.

-    worker = QC::Worker.new
-    worker.start

-You will also need a jobs table
+## Fundamentals

-## Enqueue
+### Enqueue

 To place a job onto the queue, you should specify a class and a class method.
 The syntax should be:

     QC.enqueue('Class.method', :arg1 => 'value1', :arg2 => 'value2')

-The job gets stored in the jobs table with a details field set to: {job: Class.method, params: {arg1: value1, arg2: value2}} (json)
+The job gets stored in the jobs table with a details field set to: `{ job: Class.method, params: {arg1: value1, arg2: value2}}` (as JSON)
+Class can be any class and method can be anything that Class will respond to.
+For example:

+    class Invoice < ActiveRecord::Base
+      def self.process(invoice_id)
+        invoice = find(invoice_id)
+        invoice.process!
+      end

+      def self.process_all
+        Invoice.all do |invoice|
+          QC.enqueue "Invoice.process", invoice.id
+        end
+      end
+    end

-## Dequeue
+### Dequeue
-When you start a worker, it starts a loop that performs a blocking dequeue call.
-The call to dequeue will return when a job lock attempt was made.
-If your worker got the lock, then you work the job.
-Otherwise, you return and then continue the iteration in hopes of acquiring a lock.

-## Working the Job
-The worker will lookup the method in the class and call it with the supplied arguments.
-Any sort of exception should be rescued in the class method.
+Traditionally, a queue's dequeue operation will remove the item from the queue.
+However, Queue Classic will not delete the item from the queue, it will lock it and then the worker will delete the job once it has finished working it.
+Queue Classic's greatest strength is it's ability to safely lock jobs.
+Unlike other database backed queing libraries, Classic Queue uses the database time to lock.
+This allows you to be more relaxed about the time synchronization of your worker machines.

+Finally, the strongest feature of Queue Classic is it's ability to block on on dequeue.
+This design removes the need to __ Sleep & SELECT. __ Queue Classic takes advantage of the wonderul PUB/SUB featuers built in to Postgres.
+Basically there is a channel in which the workers LISTEN.
+When a new job is added to the queue, the queue sends NOTIFY messages on the channel.
+Once a NOTIFY is sent, each worker races to acquire a lock on a job.
+A job is awareded to the victor while the rest go back to wait for another job.

 ## FAQ
 Why does this project seem incomplete?
 Will you make it production ready?